-- A. The policy of the school district is to encourage students to be dressed appropriately for school activities and in keeping with community standards.
+- A. The policy of the School District is to encourage students to be dressed appropriately for school activities and in keeping with community standards.
 This is a joint responsibility of the student and the student's parent(s) or guardian(s). - B. Appropriate clothing includes, but is not limited to, the following: - 1.
 Clothing appropriate for the weather. - 2.
 Clothing that does not create a health or safety hazard. - 3.
-Clothing appropriate for the activity (i.e., physical education or the classroom). - C. Inappropriate clothing includes, but is not limited to, the following: - 1.
-"Short shorts," skimpy tank tops, tops that expose the midriff, and other clothing that is not in keeping with community standards. - 2.
-Clothing bearing a message that is lewd, vulgar, or obscene. - 3.
-Apparel promoting products or activities that are illegal for use by minors. - 4.
-Objectionable emblems, badges, symbols, signs, words, objects or pictures on clothing or jewelry communicating a message that is racist, sexist, or otherwise derogatory to a protected minority group, evidences gang membership or affiliation, or approves, advances, or provokes any form of religious, racial, or sexual harassment and/or violence against other individuals as defined in MSBA/MASA Model Policy 413. - 5.
-Any apparel or footwear that would damage school property. - D. Headgear, including hats or head coverings, are not allowed in the building except with the approval of the building principal (i.e., student undergoing chemotherapy, medical situations, student religious practice or belief). - E. The intention of this policy is not to abridge the rights of students to express political, religious, philosophical, or similar opinions by wearing apparel on which such messages are stated.
-Such messages are acceptable as long as they are not lewd, vulgar, obscene, defamatory, profane, or do not advocate violence or harassment against others.
+Clothing appropriate for the activity (i.e., physical education or the class room). - C. Inappropriate clothing and/or tattoos includes, but is not limited to, the following: - 1.
+Short shorts or short mini-skirts, halter tops, skimpy tops that expose the skin, and other clothing that is not in keeping with community standards. - 2.
+Improperly fitting or torn clothing that exposes under garments or skin. - 4.
+Clothing which bears a message, which is lewd, vulgar, or obscene. - 5.
+Apparel displaying or promoting products or activities that are illegal for use by minors. - 6.
+Objectionable emblems, badges, symbols, signs, words, objects or pictures on clothing, on self as a tattoo (permanent or non-permanent) or jewelry communicating a message that is racist, sexist, or otherwise derogatory, evidences gang membership or affiliation, or approves, advances or provokes any form of religious, racial or sexual harassment and/or violence against other individuals. - 7.
+Any apparel or footwear that could create a safety hazard or interfere with the educational process or damage school property.

+D. Headwear is not allowed in the building during the school day except with the approval of the building principal (i.e., medical situations, designated activity days).